Explore this page to learn more about why we say what we say and do what we do at Mass.

 The Baptismal Font

-• Long ago baptisms took place outside, usually in a river.
-When Christian persecution began it wasn’t safe to baptize outside, so Christians began celebrating baptisms inside.
+Long ago baptisms took place outside, usually in a river.
+When Christian persecution began it wasn’t safe to baptise outside, so Christians began celebrating baptisms inside.
+Most baptismal fonts have 8 sides because Jesus rose from the dead on the 8th day according to the Jewish calendar.

-• It is tradition to bless yourself with holy water when entering a church as a reminder of your baptism.
+It is tradition to bless yourself with holy water when entering a church as a reminder of your baptism.

 Genuflecting